BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj5-Vehicle-Detection/writeup.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
+The `find_cars()` function in `sliding_windows.py` returns a list of "hot" windows -- windows which are classified as containing a car.
+By itself, this list contains some misclassified windows, so-called false positives.

+Typically, these are single random instances of misclassification, which we should disappear from one frame to the next, if the feature extraction and image classification performs well.
+Based on this hypothesis, I accumulated postitive detections over a certain number of consecutive frames into a heatmap.
+If an area in the image is consistently detected over consecutive frames, it will accumulate a higher heat value.
+On the other hand, single random instances of misclassified detections will not accumulate as much heat.
+Thresholding the heatmap should then remove these false positives.

 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.
+I assumed each blob corresponded to a vehicle and drew tight bounding boxes around the blobs to indicate the vehicle.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: